jjvanzon/JJs-Music-Production-2020-2024/README.md

     - [x] ~~Last transition from loud synth part to loud whistle part is 'weird' perhaps use original synth pattern's 3rd variation.~~ \> Everything changed.
 Not sure what this applies to anymore.
     - [x] Announcing chords in all the right places.
     - [x] Strange beeps in end fade
-    - [ ] Latest synth melody alternative: Use different announcing arpeggio sample?
-    - [ ] Latest synth melody alternative: Use different chord notes in end?
+    - [x] Latest synth melody alternative: Use different chord notes in end?
     - [ ] After sax solo there might be room for more?
     - [ ] Restore most of original order in the middle.
 - [ ] Details: